 We've already briefly touched on interpersonal interactions, and we're sure most people already have a firm grasp of what this means.
 But it's always good to take a deeper look to understand familiar concepts better.

 Interpersonal communication is not only about conversing with one or more people.
 And it's also more than simply transferring information face to face.
-It involves verbal and non-verbal cues (body language), literal and figurative speech, and written communication.
+It involves verbal and non-verbal cues (body language), literal and figurative speech, and written communication, which can also be enhanced through text to speech technology.
 Nonverbal communication also includes facial expressions and gestures.

 In larger group settings, a person can also "read the room" to perceive the sentiment and expectations of others.
 Interpersonal communication is filled with nuances!